spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 1\.
 Open a terminal and run either of these commands to clone the [Unreal Engine fork](https://github.com/improbableio/UnrealEngine/tree/4.20-SpatialOSUnrealGDK) repository.

-> **TIP:** Clone the Unreal Engine fork into your root directory to avoid file path length errors. <br/>For example: C:\GitHub\UnrealEngine

-> You may get a 404 from this link.
+> **TIPS:** <br/> * Clone the Unreal Engine fork into your root directory to avoid file path length errors.
+For example: C:\GitHub\UnrealEngine <br/> * You may get a 404 from this link.
 See  the instructions above, under _Unreal Engine EULA_, on how to get access to this repository.

 |     |     |
 | --- | --- |